 To be honest even if you aren’t out shopping there are some awesome coffee houses which are a wonderful place to just sit and watch the world go by.
-I have found some wonderful outfit ideas just by sitting and having a nice cuppa 🙂 As well as shops and cafes’ there are some lovely pubs from artisan pubs with craft beers and oldy world pubs which take you back a few years!
+I have found some great outfit ideas just by sitting and having a nice cuppa.
+As well as shops and cafes’ there are some lovely pubs.
+From artisan pubs with craft beers and oldy world pubs.
 There really is such a blend here.

 Night Out in Brighton

-The Ginger Pig – This infamous gastro pub is a one Michelin start pub.
-This pub is well known locally for its excellent European menu.
-Although the portions are a little small, I have been told that the food is rather phenomenal.
-They boast a large selection of beers to choose from too as well as great food.
+The Ginger Pig – This infamous gastro pub is a one Michelin star pub well known locally for its excellent European menu.
+Although the portions are a little small, word is that the food is rather phenomenal.
+They boast a large selection of beers to choose from too compliment.

 Now, if it is bars that you are after I have been told that Kemptown is the place to be of an evening.
 Know as the LGBT area of the town it is a wonderfully diverse, bright and colourful place to be.
 With so many bars, pubs, restaurants and cafes to choose from you really must pay Kemptown a visit.
 From gay bars, to karaoke bars, you sure will have a great time.
 Here you can get dressed up or dressed down and no-one will judge.
-Perfect place to be your hippy self and show off your wonderful hippy clothing.
+Perfect place to be your hippie self and show off your wonderful hippie clothing.

 Everyone knows that hippies love music and Brighton is known for having a great music scene and it is true.
 From places where you can go to support your favourite local band to open mic nights in local pubs and bars.
 Brighton even has a festival which comes around once a year and not only features music but has comedy and arts similar to Edinburgh fringe.
-There are even buskers which has got themselves quite a following..
+There are even buskers which have got themselves quite a following..
 You really need to go and experience these things for yourselves.

 Parks, Nature Reserves and Walks

 Devils Dyke – an area of outstanding natural beauty.
-Situated on the South Downs, Devils Dyke is a wonderful place for all of the family with it’s amazing views, pretty walks (there are quite a few and some of them nice and long).
+Situated on the South Downs, Devils Dyke is a wonderful place for all of the family with it’s amazing views and stunning walks (there are quite a few and some of them nice and long).
 There is even a nice pub where you can get a good meal after your day out.
-This place really is a hippy’s dream.
+This place really is a dream.
 Just imagine, sitting with a bunch of good friends enjoying the beautiful views and the wonderful crisp air.
 Also a great spot for meditating!
 Why not take a picnic or, if you are feeling adventurous why not try a spot of hang-gliding which is available.

 Other things to see and do around Brighton

-The bits that I have mentioned above are some of the main reasons that hippy’s visit Brighton.
+The bits that I have mentioned above are some of the main reasons that people visit Brighton.
 I thought I that I would add this section just to let you know about a few other things that you can do and see.